 Fortunately, there is hope in the form of a government-supported diet change campaign in Cuba (Giraldo, 2006).
 Since the fall of the Soviet Union in 1990, organic farms have been popping up all over Cuba (Giraldo, 2006).
 Most of their crops have been sold to tourists until recently.
 Under Raúl Castro’s control, the Cuban government has begun to educate its citizens about ways of incorporating vegetables into everyday dishes and about their importance for health (Cuban Cuisine and Health, 2013, Giraldo, 2006).

 Health and Dietary Future

 Unfortunately, 50% of Cubans living in Cuba do not relate diet to health, and fall into the habit of eating the same foods every day with no regard for recommendations or health recommendations (Porrata, 2008).
-In 2000, Cuban women had the highest coronary heart disease (CHD) mortality rate and Cuban men the third highest when compared to nine other Latin American countries, the United States, and Canada.
-Cuban immigrants in the US, surrounded by the plethora of inexpensive fast food, experience higher prevalence of obesity and type 2 diabetes than residents of Cuba (Peña et al. 2012).
+In 2000, Cuban women had the highest coronary heart disease (CHD) mortality rate and Cuban men had the third highest when compared to nine other Latin American countries, the United States, and Canada.
+Cuban immigrants in the U.S., surrounded by a plethora of inexpensive fast food, experience a higher prevalence of obesity and type 2 diabetes than residents of Cuba (Peña et al. 2012).